New York Habitat Blog - Home

 Another great option on a rainy day is to wait out the weather in the Curzon Soho, the art-house cinema on Shaftesbury Avenue.
 There are always worthwhile films to see, as well as occasional free screenings of short films, videos and experimental fare.
 If the rain delay is too brief to spend two hours watching a movie in the dark, you can always see what’s on offer at their gourmet ground floor café or their stylish lower-level bar, which makes this movie theatre more like its neighboring West End live theatres, all of which put on crowd-pleasing plays.

 Truth be told, you can never run out of things to do in Soho.
 Situated next to the shopping oasis of Oxford Street, the exotic (and inexpensive) cuisine of Chinatown, the crowds that flock to iconic Trafalgar Square and the tons of right-down-the-road theatrical productions, there aren’t many places you’d rather be “stuck” during a rainstorm than in Soho.
-So, what could be better than staying in a New York Habitat rental accommodation smack-dab in Soho’s center?
+So, what could be better than staying in a New York Habitat apartment rental smack-dab in Soho’s center?
 Here are some top choices:

-• A brightly furnished 2-bedroom rental in Soho, Westminster (LN-334) right next to Soho Square, one of London’s oldest garden spaces.
+• A brightly furnished 2-bedroom Accommodation in Soho, Westminster (LN-334) right next to Soho Square, one of London’s oldest garden spaces.
 Located between Oxford and Greek Streets in a modern, serviced apartment building with elevator, this third floor flat comes with access to a communal rooftop terrace overlooking Soho Square—perfect for people-watching!

 Stay in a New York Habitat vacation accommodation in Soho and see for yourself why so many Londoners—and both local and visiting celebrities—spend all of their free time here, in the chic heart of the city.